carlos-a-g-h/the-ledger-of-my-shed/README.md

 First of all, open up the "config.yaml" file and adjust it to your needs

-After setting it up, you can run Shed Ledger:
+After setting it up, you can run the server like this

-like this

 ```
 $ chmod +x shled; ./shled
 ```
-or like this if you're not running the binary from the release
+or like this if you're not running directly from the source code

 ```
 $ python3 main.py